 - Lab tests showing elevated cobalt and chromium levels

 - Heart failure (see our “cobalt cardiomyopathy page” for more information)

-- Memory loss (see our “dementia” page for more information)
+- Memory loss (see our “dementia from metal poisoning” page for more information)

 - Hearing loss

 - Ringing in your ears